Avian Influenza

 If you develop symptoms of measles:

-If you develop symptoms of measles, you should be assessed by a physician, and notify the health care facility that you plan to visit so that they are aware of your symptoms prior to your arrival.
+You should be assessed by a physician, and notify the health care facility that you plan to visit so that they are aware of your symptoms prior to your arrival.
 You should also wear a medical grade mask to the appointment.
-In the meantime, stay at home to avoid potentially exposing other people (“home isolation”).
+In the meantime, stay at home to avoid potentially exposing other people.

-Measles is diagnosed by a blood test, a urine sample and a nasopharyngeal swab.
+Measles is diagnosed by a blood test, a urine sample, a nasopharyngeal swab, and a throat swab.

 If you are having a medical emergency, call 911 or visit the nearest emergency department.
-Advise them of your symptoms, if you were exposed to measles, and if possible wear a medical grade mask.
+Advise them of your symptoms and if you were exposed to measles.
+If possible, wear a medical grade mask.

 Depending on the situation, your vaccination history, and other risk factors, a public health official may advise you of the need to stay home from work or school, get tested, get preventive treatment or get vaccinated.